sguzunov/docs/docs/developers/04_configuration/01_system/system-configuration.md

 | `"enablePersistentCache"` | Whether to cache and persist the configuration files locally (e.g., in case of connection interruptions). |
 | `"cacheFolder"` | Where to keep the persisted configuration files. |

+*For details on working with remote store compliant with FDC3 App Directory standards, see the [FDC3 Compliance](../../../getting-started/fdc3-compliance/index.html#fdc3_for_glue42_enterprise-app_directory) section and the [FDC3 App Directory documentation](https://fdc3.finos.org/docs/app-directory/overview).*

 ## Application Settings

 - Use the `"titleFormat"` property under the `"applications"` top-level key to set a format for the titles of application windows.
 Use the supported macros - `{title}` and `{instanceIndex}`: